shreya15jirapure/app/README.md

-# HPC and GDCU Communication System
+# HPC and GDCU Communication System p

 This project implements communication between a High-Performance Computing (HPC) server and a General Data Collection Unit (GDCU) client.
 The server listens for connections from the GDCU client and handles signals related to Single Pedal Drive (SPD).
 The GDCU client sends SPD-related signals to the HPC server and receives responses.